suffolklibraries/lgc/content/collections/events/storytelling-mischief-and-mystery.md

         text: .
 booking_link: 'https://www.ticketsource.co.uk/whats-on/ipswich/the-hold/storytelling-mischief-and-mystery-in-moomin-valley/2022-08-11/d-myobbofalwrvz'
 cta: |-
-  This event is run by the hold, for more information please get in touch via:
+  This event is run by The Hold, for more information please get in touch via:

   [https://www.suffolkarchives.co.uk/whats-on/](https://www.suffolkarchives.co.uk/whats-on/)
-updated_by: 73585618-b2c6-4117-9078-fe4dcc123fca
+updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1651588483
+updated_at: 1652266923
 ---
-Famliy friendly story telling with Mischief and Mystery in Moomin Valley, in partnership with Suffolk libraries.
+Famliy-friendly story telling with Mischief and Mystery in Moomin Valley, in partnership with Suffolk libraries.